We know how to design the apocalypse

 Survival of the Friendliest Is Not as Sexy

 We love saying survival of the fittest as if that means the toughest wins.
 Dystopian films lean into that energy.
 Only the hardened survive.
-Only the sharp make it.
 That creates a kind of heroism.
 You against the world.
+But history complicates that narrative.

 That idea is explored in Survival of the Friendliest.
 We made it because we needed each other.
 That is less cinematic than a lone warrior walking through a wasteland, but it’s more accurate.
 Friendliness does not explode in slow motion.
 Cooperation does not get a dramatic soundtrack.
 Hope does not look as cool as chrome armor.
 And yet hope is dangerous.
 Even President Snow understood that.
 Hope unites people.
 That’s why it has to be controlled.